What does the Police Now Assessment Centre involve?

 ✓ When you first arrive at the venue you will meet someone from the Police Now team who will help you get settled into the day smoothly.

 ✓ You will be given a timetable upon arrival which will inform you of when you will complete each exercise and will show you when you have breaks in between.
-Remember you can complete the three exercises in any order.
+Remember you will complete the three exercises in any order.

 ✓ Remember all exercises on the day are individual and you will not be competing against other candidates on the day.